 Rework IS a part of the TPY calculation.
 Use the process map as a guide for evaluating each individual process.

 TPY is used to only to measure a single process.
+This is another important concept that measures the efficiency of a process and use DPU as its base measurement.

 Sometimes only raw material is available at the start so it may be necessary to convert the raw material to expected pieces that it should make, or use a unit of weight at the start and weight out at the end to calculate final yield.